AVEVA/AVEVA-Samples-PI-System/PI-System-Deployment-Samples/AWS/README.md

 The deployment sample must have access to the aforementioned files in an S3 bucket in your AWS account.

->**Note:** Ensure you download and use the exact version of the PI Server (PI Server 2018 SP3) and PI Vision (PI Vision 2019) install kits described in this guide!
+>**Note:** Ensure you download and use the exact version of the PI Server (PI Server 2018 SP3 Patch 1) and PI Vision (PI Vision 2019 Patch 1) install kits described in this guide!

 #### Create PI Install Folders in the S3 Bucket
 1. From the [Amazon Management Console](https://console.aws.amazon.com/), click **Storage** > **S3**.